spelunky-fyi/modlunky2/README.md

 Follow the instructions in the [Modlunky 2 Wiki](https://github.com/spelunky-fyi/modlunky2/wiki).

 ## Disclaimer
 You are strongly discouraged from using any modding tools in your actual online Steam installation as to prevent unlocking achievements, corrupting your savefile and cheating in the leaderboards.

-You should make a copy of your game somewhere else and install [Mr. Goldbergs Steam Emulator](https://gitlab.com/Mr_Goldberg/goldberg_emulator/-/releases) in the game directory.
+You can make a copy of your game somewhere else and install [Mr. Goldbergs Steam Emulator](https://gitlab.com/Mr_Goldberg/goldberg_emulator/-/releases) in the game directory.
 (TL;DR: Copy the steam_api64.dll from the zip to the offline game directory and create steam_appid.txt with the text `418530` in it.)
 Also block the modded installation in your firewall.

 If you break anything using this tool you get to keep both pieces.
 Do not report modding related bugs to Blitworks.

 ## Development